A systematic investigation of learnability from single child linguistic input: Introduction

 Here, we use a recent article by \citeA{wang2023finding} as a launchpad for our new learnability studies based on a single child's input. \citeA{wang2023finding} applied two neural language models, Continuous Bag-of-Words \cite<CBOW;>{mikolov2013efficient} and Long Short-Term Memory \cite<LSTM;>{hochreiter1997long}, to the SAYCam-S dataset, a longitudinal collection of transcribed linguistic inputs to a single child aged 6 to 25 months \cite{sullivan2021saycam}. \citeA{wang2023finding}'s study revealed that these models successfully recovered lexical classes that reflect key syntactic and semantic distinctions, including nouns, verbs, animals, body parts, etc., from the process of learning to predict the next word in transcribed child-directed utterances.
 Additionally, they employed the Zorro test suite to evaluate the models' grammatical knowledge through acceptability judgments \cite{huebner2021babyberta}.
 However, these promising findings are based on two model architectures trained on only one single child's data, thus limiting the generalizability of their results.
 Our research builds upon this groundwork by investigating the robustness of \citeA{wang2023finding}'s learnability results from one child's input across different settings, including multiple datasets and different model architectures, to see which combinations of datasets and architectures can produce successful learners.

 Specifically, in this study, we examined 6 model architectures (3 model classes and 2 sizes each) trained on 5 datasets: 3 datasets representing input to individual children and 2 others representing meaningful baselines for comparison.
 Each combination of architecture and dataset was analyzed through linguistic acceptability tests, visualizations of word embeddings, and cloze tests.
 Across each of these settings, we find that the results are robust and similar to \citeA{wang2023finding}'s.
-We discuss the details in the sections that follow.